brianhallerweb/root_code_sample/README.md

 `Driver Dan`

 The second command is Trip, which will record a trip attributed to a driver.
 The line must be space delimited with the following fields: the command (Trip), driver name, start time, stop time, miles driven.
-Times require the format of hours:minutes, using a 24-hour clock and following the assumption that drivers never drive past midnight (the start time will always be before the end time).
+Times require the format of hours:minutes,using a 24-hour clock and following the assumption that drivers never drive past midnight (the start time will always be before the end time).
 Example:

 `Trip Dan 07:15 07:45 17.3`